pulsecat/cryptotrader.org/pages/faq.md

 ### How can I make sure my funds are safe?

 Bots connect to your exchange account through API keys that do not have permission to withdraw funds.

+Strategy Market

+### When i rent a premium strategy, how many bot instances can i run on my account with this strategy?
+You can run as many bot instances as your subscription allows.